patrick95350/opendata/02-CHSS-Case-Study.md

 *	Process: In 2010 the Agency received a federal Health Information Exchange grant as part of the American Recovery and Reinvestment Act.
 While the grant mainly focused on data sharing among healthcare providers, it also allowed the Agency to focus on internal data sharing to improve services its departments provide to the public.
 Their success in creating a health information exchange plan supported a second award in 2012 that they used to examine opportunities for health and human services data sharing and interoperability.
 This new grant resulted in two outcomes:

-<ul><ul>
-<li>	The Agency began the process of identifying data internally, where it was housed and in what formats.
-This created new opportunities for departments to share data with each other.</li><br />

-<li>	The Agency identified a governance structure for data, composed of a cross-department committee, which focused on leveraging data to better support the Agency’s mission.
-This governance structure would prove to be a critical element in the success of the open data program.</li>

-</ul></ul>

 Outside of government, one foundation played critical roles in bringing this project to fruition:

 *	At the end of 2011, the California Health Care Foundation began a “Free the Data” initiative.
 As part of that initiative, they sought a partnership with a state agency that would result in greater public engagement with government data.
 Today, many agencies publish data in charts that are embedded into reports, or offered as downloadable files.
 In the latter case, either the format or limited descriptions of the data often prevent researchers and community members from analyzing and using the information independently.
 In contrast, the Free the Data Initiative advocated for “open” data – meaning it has no restrictions on use – is machine-readable and is accessible via an API (Application Programming Interface), a way of publishing data that allows programmers to connect their websites to the data, making updates automatic and use easier.